Dobiasd/articles/a_monad_is_just_a_monoid_in_the_category_of_endofunctors_explained.md

                 ...
 ```

-How would a monoid in this category look like?
+What would a monoid in this category look like?

 For a monoid, we need an object, which is an endofunctor now, e.g., `Maybe<T>`.